Seagate/S3-Kinetic/README.KINETIC.md

    - uboot-linux (this is uboot for ARM)
    - make sure the branch for kineticd is `features/kinetic-minio-skinny-5MBvalue`

-If this is the first time, do the followings (assume the current directory is `~/albany-minio`):
+If this is the first time, do the following (assuming the current directory is `~/albany-minio`):
-   - go to `uboot-linux` directory,  do:
+   - go to `uboot-linux` directory and call this command:

          ./build_embedded_image.sh -t ramdef

-   - go to `kineticd` directory under `albany-minio` directory, do the following commands to install the required packages:

-         cd kineticd
-         ./x86_package_installation.sh

 To compile, do the following:
-- Go back to `albany-minio` directory:

-         cd ~/albany-minio

-- To compile for ARM, LAMARRKV:

-         source ~/uboot-linux/envsetup.h
-         ./s3kinetic.sh ARM LAMARRKV  (for LAMARRKV using ARM processors)

-- To compile for x86:

-         source kineticd/x86_envsetup.sh
-         ./s3kinetic.sh X86 NONSMR    (for non-smr drive using SATA interface (like standard SATA drive), X86 processor).
-         ./s3kinetic.sh X86 SMR       (for smr drive using SATA interface, X86 processor).

-An exectuable 'minio' and s3kinetic.x.y  will be created and are ready to run.

-**Notes:**  If there is no change in kineticd, another way to compile is to do make as following:
 - for ARM:

          make -f Makefile.arm